notenoughtech/Tasker/DIY Power Menu/README.md

 ![enter image description here](https://notenoughtech.com/wp-content/uploads/2021/05/print1.jpg) Taking Power Tiles from Android11 offline so you can add any devices from your DIY Smart Home.
-No could requirement, but with WAN and LAN controls
+No cloud requirement to achieve a 3 way sync between phones and NodeRED dashboard.

  - [Complete instructions](https://notenoughtech.com/tasker/power-menu-for-your-diy-smart-home/)